 Before 2011, there was limited awareness about open access in Ghana.
 Just one university, Kwame Nkrumah University of Science and Technology (KNUST), which is based in Kumasi in Ashanti Region, had set up an open access institutional repository, KNUSTSpace.
 KNUST was also the first university in Ghana to introduce policy mandating open access to theses and dissertations.

-EIFL has supported open access in Ghana since 2011, by raising awareness about open access and promoting creation of open access institutional repositories, and encouraging open access publishing and development of institutional open access policies.
+EIFL has supported open access in Ghana since 2011, by raising awareness about open access, promoting creation of open access institutional repositories, and encouraging open access publishing and development of institutional open access policies.
 Our main partners have been the Consortium of Academic and Research Libraries in Ghana (CARLIGH), KNUST and the Association of African Universities (AAU).

 “Africa cannot attain sustainable development without access to knowledge and information sharing.
 Knowledge sharing is also important to higher education to facilitate national development.” - Professor Olugbemiro Jegede, immediate past Secretary General of the Association of African Universities.

 - Supported the launch of an advocacy campaign (2011) to create awareness about how open access institutional repositories benefit scholarship and research.

 - Organized the first national open access awareness-raising meeting in 2011.
 The meeting was attended by about 100 heads of tertiary institutions, directors of government ministries and agencies, and researchers and librarians from Ghana and other African countries.

 - Conducted open access capacity building workshops for librarians, lecturers, researchers and regional and national government officials.

 - Used radio talk shows to raise awareness about open access among the general public and other stakeholders.